kropp/victor.kropp.name/content/talks.md

 {{< youtube fzgx10YcExg >}}

-### Earlier

-Miscellaneous talks at UG and internal company meetings.
+…and many talks at UG and internal company meetings earlier.